GermanBrainRot/Project-Galileo/README.md

 In his key contribution, Rovelli added his own unique take: What if Wigner's friend truly *is* in a superposition - *for* Wigner?
 Yes, you read this right: Rovelli's solution boils down to stating that superposition for me can be facts for thee and vice versa.

+In particular, this means that for Rovelli, the wave function is epistemic: it's just a book keeping tool to account for the state of systems that you have not interacted with yet.

 You know what?
 This is actually a genius idea!
 I am *not* being sarcastic here.
-It's the *exact* idea that got us from Newtonian physics plus weird Lorentz transformations to account for the constancy of the speed of light for any observer to Einstein's relativity - and Rovelli is bold enough to draw this comparison himself in his initial paper.
+It's the *exact* type of idea that got us from Newtonian physics plus weird Lorentz transformations to account for the constancy of the speed of light for any observer to Einstein's relativity - and Rovelli is bold enough to draw this comparison himself in his initial paper.

 Except, it doesn't quite work.
 Here's the problem: